 What are Construction District Priority Locations?

-Example: A Regional Network (RN) need in the Winchester RN is compared with a need in the Harrisonburg RN because both are in the Staunton Construction District.
-That same Winchester RN need would not be compared to one in the Richmond RN, since Richmond is in a different district.
+For example, a Regional Network (RN) Need location in the Winchester RN would be compared against a Need location in the Harrisonburg RN, since they are both in the Staunton Construction District, but that same Need location in the Winchester area would not be compared against a Need location in the Richmond RN, because Richmond is in a different Construction District.

 What is the difference between Statewide Priority Locations and Construction District Priority Locations?

-Why does every area in the state have one weight for Statewide Priority Locations?
+Why do all areas or regions in the state have one weight for Statewide Priority Locations?

-How was my feedback included in the policy for prioritizing VTrans Mid-term Needs?
+How was my feedback incorporated in the policy for the prioritization of the VTrans Mid-term Needs?